opencoff/ovpn-tool/README.md

   certificates and keys.
 * All data stored in the database is encrypted with keys derived from a user supplied CA passphrase.
+* To support automation, the master password can be supplied via a user defined environment variable.
+All commands support `--env-password=E` option to support this feature.
 * Support for arbitrary chain of intermediate CAs
 * The certificates and keys are opinionated:
    * Secp521r1 used for CA certificates